What Is DevOps?

 - Mean time to recovery (MTTR): When things go wrong, how long until they’re fixed?

-- Mean lead time (MTL): How long it takes from the time a piece of code is requested until it is implemented.
+- Mean lead time (MLT): How long it takes from the time a piece of code is requested until it is implemented.

 - Up time: Track availability, measuring both scheduled maintenance downtime and unplanned outages